voc/voctopublish/README.md

 ```

 ## Usage
-use the provided client.conf.example to tell the script to which hosts it should talk.
-Most of the configuration is done in the tracker
+Use the provided client.conf.example in the docs directory to tell the script to which hosts it should talk.
+Most of the configuration is done in the tracker via properties and passed to the script in the ticket.

 ## License
 This program is free software: you can redistribute it and/or modify